yuweihao/MM-Vet/README.md

 [<a href="https://huggingface.co/spaces/whyu/MM-Vet_Evaluator">Hugging Face Space</a>]
 </p>

+2023/12/23: :fire: :fire: We release inferences scripts for GPT-4V and Gemini.
+Gemini Pro Vision achieves 64.3% score, near 67.7% of GPT-4V.

 2023/10/24 :fire: :fire: We evaluate GPT-4V on MM-Vet and observe that it achieves 67.7% score, outperforming other methods with large margin (20%).
 However, it still has a large gap to the full mark (100%), indicating the need for efforts to further improve the integrated capabilities of LMMs.
 See [leaderboard](https://paperswithcode.com/sota/visual-question-answering-on-mm-vet), [updated paper](https://arxiv.org/abs/2308.02490) and [GPT-4V prediction examples](#gpt-4v-prediction-examples).